jnoelvictorino/template-streamlit/README.md

-# Welcome to streamlit
+# Template: streamlit

+This is a customized template for streamlit apps.

-This is the app you get when you run `streamlit hello`, extracted as its own app.
+This is based on the app you get when you run `streamlit hello`

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️
+Edit [Main.py](./Main.py) to customize this app.

 Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)